aarongodin/lightevent/CONTRIBUTING.md

 ### Using the JSON API

-The protobuf framework used by spectral is [twirp](https://twitchtv.github.io/twirp/).
+The protobuf framework used by LightEvent is [twirp](https://twitchtv.github.io/twirp/).
 For development purposes, there's also a JSON API.
 This makes it easier to test, especially for newcomers to protobuf.

 Once you have the server runnning locally, you can access the API on port 8080.
 Here's an example using httpie to call the Ping RPC:

 ```
-~ http post localhost:8080/rpc/Spectral/Ping
+~ http post localhost:8080/rpc/LightEvent/Ping
 HTTP/1.1 401 Unauthorized
 Content-Length: 58
 Content-Type: application/json